 Access archival finding aids

-- Search University Archives for records of the history of UIC.
+- Search University Archives for historical records of the university.

 - Ask a Librarian for help.
 Some collections have not been processed yet or there is no finding aid online.
 If you don’t see a collection you are interested in, we’ll be happy to assist you.